 Uber or Taxi or Careem (local version of Uber): Uber is active in Beirut while taxis can be found in other places in Lebanon.

-Long-distance bus: You can usually find these from Beirut to larger cities in Lebanon.
+Long-distance bus: You can usually find these from Beirut to larger cities in Lebanon, but public transportation isn’t extremely reliable in Lebanon so just make sure to do your research ahead of time.

 Rent a car: If you want to spend a lot of time outside of Beirut, this might be your best bet.
 Just beware that drivers in Lebanon are wild!